MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 With VMM 2022, we are introducing VMM PowerShell cmdlets to register and unregister Azure Stack HCI clusters.

-Use the following cmdlets to register a HCI cluster:
+Use the following cmdlets to register an HCI cluster:

 ```
 Register-SCAzStackHCI -VMHostCluster <HostCluster> -SubscriptionID <string>